 Welcome to the website of the College of Liberal Arts and Social Sciences (CLASS).
 Whether you are a new or returning student, a member of the CSU faculty or staff, an alumna/us, or a visitor to our campus, we appreciate your interest in us, and we hope that this website will provide you with the important information you need about our college.
 If you are having trouble finding what you need, please don’t hesitate to contact us either by phone at 216-687-3660 or by email at email@example.com, and we will do our best to address your concerns.

-CLASS houses eleven departments, two schools, and an array of interdisciplinary programs.
+CLASS houses ten departments, three schools, and an array of interdisciplinary programs.
 We offer both graduate and undergraduate degree programs in the fine arts, humanities, and social sciences.
-CLASS is the home of about 150 full-time faculty members, who are active and innovative teachers and dedicated creative artists and/or scholars, many talented part-time faculty members, and close to 50 dedicated staff members.
+CLASS is the home of nearly 150 full-time faculty members, who are active and innovative teachers and dedicated creative artists and/or scholars, many talented part-time faculty members, and close to 50 dedicated staff members.
 We are also home to about 3,000 student majors.

 For more information about the college, click on any of the links in the green bar to the right of this message.

 If you are a potential student looking for a liberal education based in the heart of a great city, then choosing to study in our college may be one of the most life-enhancing decisions you will ever make.
 In these pages you will find a variety of excellent programs of study at affordable prices.
 We think you might just find your new academic home here.
 If you have any questions as you try to make your decision, again, please let us know.